Could We Observe an Exploding Black Hole in the Near Future?: The Initial Dark Charge of the PBHs

 \section{The Initial Dark Charge of the PBHs}

-In the results we presented in \cref{fig:burst_rate}, we assumed a formation mechanism which produces PBHs with a small but significant charge ($Q^{*}_D=0.01$).
+In the results we presented in \cref{fig:burst_rate}, we assumed a formation mechanism which produces PBHs with a small but significant charge ($Q^{*i}_D=0.01$).
+We have checked that the maximum allowed burst rate does not depend strongly on the initial dark charge assumed, as long as the dark electron mass and coupling are adjusted appropriately.
 Explicit mechanisms for charged PBH formation are not well-explored in the literature, since for the Standard Model electromagnetic charge a PBH would quickly neutralize via interactions with surrounding electrons or positrons or via evaporation into charged particles~\cite{PhysRevD.16.2402}.
-However, in the scenario of interest, the dark electron is sufficiently massive that Hawking evaporation is suppressed.
-One could then envision plausible mechanisms where PBH neutralization does not occur.
-For example, when the temperature of the dark sector plasma, secluded from the Standard Model, drops below the dark electron mass after PBH formation, dark electrons and positrons may annihilate away from the plasma.
+However, in the scenario of interest, there are several reasons to think that neutralization would be suppressed.
+When the dark electron is sufficiently massive, Hawking evaporation is suppressed and the PBH cannot neutralize via emission.
+PBH neutralization via accretion may also be suppressed for several reasons.
+Firstly, the light black holes we consider are very small, suppressing accretion (which typically scales as their area).
+Secondly, in-medium effects similar to those discussed in Ref.~\cite{Alonso-Monsalve:2023brx} can screen the PBH.
+Finally, when the temperature of the dark sector plasma, secluded from the Standard Model, drops below the dark electron mass after PBH formation, dark electrons and positrons will annihilate away from the plasma.
 This suppresses their number density and hence the neutralization rate~\cite{Bai:2019zcd}.
 Alternatively, one could invoke an asymmetric dark sector~\cite{Bramante:2024pyc,Affleck:1984fy}, possibly motivated by the baryon asymmetry in the visible sector, which would naturally lead to significantly charged PBHs.
-Finally, we have checked that the maximum allowed burst rate does not depend strongly on the initial dark charge assumed, as long as the dark electron mass and coupling are adjusted appropriately.

-We also assumed that all PBHs are formed with exactly the same charge parameter $Q_D^{i*}$.
+We also assumed that all PBHs are formed with exactly the same charge parameter $Q_D^{*i}$.
 However, in reality, one would expect an extended distribution in charge as well as in mass.
 We here estimate the effect of an extended charge distribution (at a single choice of dark electron mass and coupling) on the resulting burst rates.
 In the Schwarzschild case, given an initial mass distribution, $\psi_{i}$, the burst rate will depend on the value of the mass function evaluated at $M_{c}^S$~\cite{Boluna:2023jlo},

 where $t_{U}$ is the age of the universe.
 When considering an extended charge distribution, there will not be a single value for $M_{c}$, instead there will be a continuum of initial PBH configurations $Q_{c}(M)$ on the space $\{M_{i},Q_{i}\}$ which corresponds to PBHs exploding today.
 Using a log-normal mass distribution and modeling the charge distribution with a Gaussian function with mean $\bar{Q}$ and standard deviation $\sigma_Q$, the burst rate will be